Choosing the best mattress type

 Find the best mattress for your body and budget.
 We look at the pros and cons of different types - from memory foam mattresses to pocket sprung and latex.

 Memory foam, pocket sprung, latex, open coil, continuous coil... not sure which type of mattress is best for you?
 We look at the pros and cons of the main types of mattresses to help you find the best.

 There are four main mattress types to choose from.
 Most mattress manufacturers make more than one type - different varieties go through a different manufacturing process and cost different amounts.
 Price isn't everything, though, as what is most important is what you as an individual find comfortable.

-Pocket sprung mattress
+Pocket sprung mattresses